SeqWare/public-workflows/PANCANCER_AUTOMATED_RUNNING_BWA.md

 You can then use this information to fill in your cluster.json config for the decider.

+## Running the Decider in Testing Mode

+First, you will want to run the decider in test mode just to see the samples available in GNOS and their status (aligned or not).
+You do this on the launcher host, presumably running in the same cloud as the GNOS instance you point to (though not neccesarily).
+This will produce a report that clearly shows what is available in GNOS, which samples have already been aligned, etc.

+    perl workflow_decider.pl --gnos-url https://gtrepo-ebi.annailabs.com --report report.txt --force-run --test

+This will produce a report in "report.txt" for every sample in GNOS along with sample workflow execution command lines.

 ## Running the Decider for Real Analysis